Girls Kick It

 Northern Uganda is still recovering from a civil war, and development is hindered by the inequalities faced by women and girls.
 GKI engage young women through football, and once they are engaged, encourage them to learn from life and business skills programmes.
 Participants of GKI report increased self-esteem, desire to postpone marriage, and stronger problem-solving skills.

+Uganda has one of the highest population growth rates in the world, meaning rapid urbanization, strained infrastructure and housing deficits (World Bank, 2015).
 More than 56% of Ugandan population is under the age of 18, which makes children and youth particularly vulnerable to homelessness (Human Rights Watch, 2014).